swt30/thesis/chapters/03-models/03-models.md

 All that is required for the water layer's density to change significantly from the isothermal case is for a temperature increase of a few hundred Kelvin.
 Moreover, even isothermal watery planets have some degree of radial temperature dependence: up to $0.3\,$R$_⊕$ across the mass range of super-Earths and in the temperature range of $300$ to $1000\,$K.

-The temperature dependence is also important to take into account in approaches such as that of @Kipping2013, where a watery interior model is used to place a lower bound on the atmospheric height of an observed planet.
+The temperature dependence is also important to take into account in approaches such as that of @Kipping2013 or @Madhusudhan2015, where a watery interior model is used to place a lower bound on the atmospheric height of an observed planet.
 I have shown that the radius of an adiabatic watery planet may be significantly higher than the zero-temperature or isothermal case.
 Incorporating a surface temperature estimate into this approach should therefore give better constraints.